 “A CSR's locomotion orientation facilitates ambidextrous behavior and interacts positively with an assessment orientation.”

 No, really.
 The problem is that the advice is buried in babble.
-It’s from an article titled “Generating Sales While Providing Service: A Study of Customer Service Representatives' Ambidextrous Behavior,” which appeared earlier this year in the Journal of Marketing.
+It’s from an article titled “Generating Sales While Providing Service: A Study of Customer Service Representatives' Ambidextrous Behavior,” which appeared in the Journal of Marketing.
 Since my objective in writing the RIMtailing blog is to extract profitability tactics out of high-quality research findings, I’ll translate:

 If you want your staff to generate additional sales while resolving a customer’s concerns about a past sale:

 - Tell your staff you expect them to master the skill of smoothly moving between service, on the one hand, and selling, on the other hand.